mbndr/arch-dotfiles/README.md

 There is also printed if this software is currently installed on your system.
 **This list guarantees nothing and it's possible I forget something!**

-## Wallpaper download
+## Wallpapers
 The wallpapers used in this dotfiles are way to heavy for the git repo with about 20MB per image.
 I decided to write a script which automatically downloads all wallpapers.
 You can run it with `./dotfiles -w`.
 The success or failure will be shown in the terminal.
+Smaller images (or if I can't find them anymore) are stored and also copied from the `misc/wallpapers` folder.

 ## Scripts, functions and aliases